top of page

 How To Manage Your 401(k) or 403(b) After You Leave Your Job.

 Employers offer employer-sponsored 401(k) and 403(b) plans to help employees save for retirement.
-The benefits of these employer-sponsored plans are that the money grows tax-deferred.
+The benefit of these employer-sponsored plans is that the money grows tax-deferred.
 You will not pay taxes on the funds until you withdraw the funds for retirement.

 1. Leave your 401(k) or 403(b) with your old employer: This is one of the most common options people know that is available.
-If your previous employer permits it, you can keep your old 401(k) or 403(b) with your previous employer.
-The investments will stay the same, but you cannot make any new contribution to the plans and will most likely not receive advice on your assets.
+If your previous employer permits it, you can keep your old 401(k) or 403(b) with your last employer.
+The investments will remain the same, but you cannot make any new contributions to the plans, and you will most likely not receive asset advice.
+You will also no longer be able to take loans from the retirement plan.

-3. Rollover your 401(k), 403(b) into an IRA: Rolling over your old 401(k) or 403(b) into an IRA allows your retirement funds to continue to grow on a tax-deferred basis.
+2. Rollover your 401(k), 403(b) into an IRA: Rolling over your old 401(k) or 403(b) into an IRA allows your retirement funds to continue to grow on a tax-deferred basis.
 With IRAs, you have more investment options than 401(k)s and 403(b)s and, most importantly, more control when investing in those options.
-IRA offers a variety of stocks, ETFs, bonds, mutual funds, etc. IRAs are not restricted to one rollover.
-The IRA is a great tool because you can roll over multiple old 401(k)s or 403(b)s.
-Your rollover can either be a direct rollover or an indirect rollover.
+IRA offers a variety of stocks, ETFs, CDs, bonds, and mutual funds.
+IRAs are not restricted to one rollover.
+The IRA is a great tool because you can roll over multiple old 401(k)s or 403(b)s into an IRA.
+Your rollover can be either direct or indirect.

 • You request a direct rollover to the plan administrator for your previous 401(k) or 403(b).
-The plan administrator will send your money in the form of a check directly to and payable to the financial institution that holds your IRA.
-Since you have never taken possession of the funds, no tax is withheld.
-The direct rollover process is more common and has an easy completion process.
+The plan administrator will send your money as a check directly to the financial institution that holds your IRA.
+No tax is withheld since you have never taken possession of the funds.
+The direct rollover process is more common and easier to complete.

 • An indirect rollover requires more responsibilities on your part.
 When you request an indirect rollover, the check will be made out to you, and you have up to 60 days to deposit the funds into your IRA.
 Since you have control of the funds and technically a withdrawal, 20% of your account assets will be withheld.
 You may be able to recover most of the amount when you file your tax return.
 With the indirect rollover, you must always consider your tax situation and its effect on your investment assets.

-4. Move your old 401(k) or 403(b) to your new employer-sponsored plan: If allowed, your new employer will let you roll over all or some of your previous retirement plan funds into the company's employer-sponsored plan.
+3. Move your old 401(k) or 403(b) to your new employer-sponsored plan: If allowed, your new employer will let you roll over all or some of your previous retirement plan funds into the company's employer-sponsored plan.
 The move will enable you to keep all your retirement funds in one location.
+You must discuss your options with the new employer's retirement plan administrator.

 The Bottom line